 For notational convenience within this specification, an object literal-like syntax can be used to define a property descriptor value.
-For example, Property Descriptor{[[Value]]: 42, [[Writable]]: false, [[Flexible]]: true} defines a data property descriptor.
-The order of listing fields names is not significant and any fields that are not explicitly listed have the value Unspecified.
+For example, Property Descriptor {value: 42, writable: false, configurable: true} defines a data property descriptor.
+The order of listing fields names is not significant.
+Any fields that are not explicitly listed are considered to be absent.

 In specification text and algorithms, dot notation may be used to refer to a specific field of a Property Descriptor.
-For example, if D is a property descriptor then D.[[Value]] is short hand for "the field of D named [[Value]]".
+For example, if D is a property descriptor then D.[[Value]] is short hand for "the field of D named "value".